oracle-livelabs/adb/adb-gcp/connect-to-swingbech-app/connect-to-swingbech-app.md

 You may now **proceed to the next lab**.

 ## Acknowledgements
 *Congratulations!
-You successfully configured the Swingbench java application with Autonomous database.*
+You successfully configured the Swingbench java application with Autonomous Database.*

 - **Authors/Contributors** - Vivek Verma, Master Principal Cloud Architect, North America Cloud Engineering
 - **Last Updated By/Date** - Vivek Verma, Jan 2025